 Keen to make the most of your bedtime routine?
 How about trying some of these relaxation techniques as an easy wind down.

-- Listen to music – genre isn’t important as long as it relaxes you.
+- Unwind - try reading a couple of book chapters or listen to a podcast or music - genre isn’t important as long as it relaxes you.

-- Stretch, breathe and relax - mindfulness, diaphragmatic breathing or gentle stretching.
+- Gentle movement – try mindfulness, diaphragmatic breathing or stretching.

-- Jot down your to-do list/tasks for the next day so you’re not thinking about them whilst trying to sleep.
+- Write it down - jotting down tasks for the next day can help your brain offload – this can help limit sleepless nights.
+It also means you’re not thinking about them whilst trying to sleep.

 And on that note, we wish you a blissful 7-9 hours sleep.